806.8 Storm Water Pollution Prevention Plan (SWPPP)

 - Fiber Rolls, Sediment Logs, Compost Filter Socks – staked and > 9” effective height and must be used in combination with ECBs or TRMs as a channel liner beneath, unless used in a ditch with sufficient existing vegetative cover to prevent erosion.

-- (Important: Straw wattles, straw bales and geotextile silt fence are no longer acceptable as a ditch check BMPs.)
+- (Important: Straw wattles, straw bales and geotextile silt fence are not acceptable as a ditch check BMP.)

 Use of a silt fence consists of furnishing, installing, maintaining, and removing a geotextile barrier fence designed to remove suspended particles from water passing through the fence.
 Silt fence is a temporary sediment control measure to control sheet flow along the edge of the right of way where runoff attempts to leave the project onto an adjacent property or into an adjacent body of water or wetland.
 Silt fence must never be used in concentrated flow to cross a ditch, stream or drainage channel, and in no case installed downgrade from a pipe or culvert.

-Post spacing shall not exceed 8 ft. for wire-backed fence installations or 5 ft. for self-supported installations.
+Post spacing shall not exceed 5 ft. for geotextile silt fence installations.
 Posts shall be driven a minimum of 24 in. into the ground.
 Where rock is encountered, posts shall be installed in a manner approved by the engineer, or an alternative BMP may be selected.
 Closer spacing, greater embedment depth and/or wider posts shall be used as necessary in low areas and soft or swampy ground to ensure adequate resistance to applied loads.
 In low swales, where concentrated flows may form, consider using a ditch check or sediment trap in lieu of silt fence.
 If heavy sediment or runoff loading is expected against the silt fence, the use of metal “T” posts should be considered in lieu of wooden post stakes.

 At the discretion of the engineer the following product examples or other approved BMPs, such as mulch berms, may be substituted for perimeter geotextile silt fence.
 These devices should be installed in accordance with manufacturer recommendations.
 In the case of the wattles, socks and log devices, if practical and possible, a cradle trench should be created to lay the product in to ensure proper contact with the ground surface.
 This may not be appropriate if installing these devices in areas with existing grass cover, such as yards, or in areas with shallow utilities or bedrock beneath.
 Even so, care should be taken to ensure flush contact with the ground surface.
 Thought should also be put into product choice based on expected longevity, as some devices listed below will decompose or break down more quickly than others, and may require replacement or multiple replacements during the life of a job.
 In general, perimeter silt fence installations should have a minimum 9” in effective height, as measured in the field, unless site conditions warrant a higher or lower effective height.